|The Green Papers|

 2020 Election Dates from the Arizona Secretary of State.

-Saturday 18 April 2020 (presumably): District Caucuses meet.
+Saturday 18 April 2020: District Caucuses meet.
 National Convention District delegates are elected according to the results of the primary.

-Saturday 9 May 2020 (presumably): State Convention and State Committee Meeting
+Saturday 16 May 2020: State Convention and State Committee Meeting in Phoenix.

 National Convention Pledged PLEO and At-Large delegates are elected according to the results of the primary.